China’s Huawei unveils chip for global big data market

-BEIJING — Huawei Technologies Ltd. unveiled a processor chip Monday for data centers and cloud computing in a bid by the biggest global maker of telecom equipment to expand into new markets despite Western warnings the company might be a security risk.
+BEIJING — Huawei Technologies Ltd. showed off a new processor chip for data centers and cloud computing Monday, expanding into new and growing markets despite Western warnings the company might be a security risk.

-The announcement came as Chinese industries that rely on Western technology step up efforts to develop their own.
-That is fueling competition for U.S. and European suppliers and frustration among governments that complain Beijing’s industry plans violate its trade obligations.
+Huawei and other Chinese technology companies that rely on Western technology are stepping up efforts to develop their own.

+The company based in southern China’s Shenzhen has pushed ahead with commercial initiatives despite the Dec.
+1 arrest of its chief financial officer, Meng Wanzhou, the daughter of Huawei founder Ren Zhengfei, in Canada on U.S. charges related to possible violations of trade sanctions on Iran.

-Huawei said the Kunpeng 920 chip is designed for servers that handle a flood of data from smartphones, video and other network services.
+Huawei said the Kunpeng 920 chip is designed for servers that handle a flood of data from smartphones, video and other network services — a fast growing sector with the development of artificial intelligence and the “internet of things.”
 The company said it is part of a planned product lineup to support “intelligent computing.”

 Huawei, founded in 1987 by a former military engineer, is China’s first global tech competitor and a national champion at the head of an industry the ruling Communist Party is eager to promote.
 The company says it is employee-owned and rejects accusations by Washington and some other governments that it is controlled by the ruling party and might facilitate spying.

-Chinese and U.S. envoys were due to meet Monday for talks over a tariff war triggered by American complaints about Beijing’s technology policies.
+Chinese and U.S. envoys met Monday for talks over a tariff war triggered by American complaints about Beijing’s technology policies.

 The Trump administration, Europe and other trading partners complain initiatives such as “Made in China 2025,” which calls for state-led creation of Chinese global champions in robotics and other fields, violates Beijing’s market-opening obligations.
 American officials worry they might erode U.S. industrial leadership.